open-source-tabletop/cadence/releases/modules/squadrons/squadrons.md

 **Secondary Objectives**: Both players should place a Destroy Objective within 6 inches directly in front of one of their Entry Points.
 These objectives may only be targeted by enemy ships and are worth 4 Victory Points.

-**Targets**: Each player should nominate one enemy ship before the game begins, they score 2 Victory Points if they destroy that ship before the end of Round 2, or 1 Victory Point in each subsequent turn.
+**Targets**: Each player should nominate one enemy ship before the game begins, they score 2 Victory Points if they destroy that ship before the end of Round 2, or 1 Victory Point in any subsequent turn.

-## Mission 2
+## Mission 2 - Target Acquired

 ### Attacker and Defender